pachyderm/docs/content/2.4.x/enterprise/auth/authorization/role-binding.md

 This chapter will detail how to:

 - Grant/modify permissions (Roles) on given Resources to a User (Idp or Robot User).
-- Remove all permissions on a Ressource from a User (Idp or Robot User).
+- Remove all permissions on a Resource from a User (Idp or Robot User).

 {{% notice note %}}
  Default Privileges.